-This section describes the results of the Grounded Theory analysis of our interview survey of professional software security practitioners, as discussed in sections 3.1 and 3.2.
-From the analysis we derived an overview theme ('core category'), and also the experts' successful intervention practices.
+From the survey we derived an overview theme ('core category'), and also the experts' successful intervention practices.

 4.1 Overview Theme

 In our analysis, the key theme we found was the perception of developers themselves as the drivers of security adoption.
 This is different from the perception of developers as agents to be controlled by a 'Secure Development Process'.